tallez/workshop/README.md

 # Start Prisma and the Database

 To do so, run "yarn serve".
-In a new terminal run "yarn prisma-set"
+In a new terminal run "yarn set-prisma"

 # Open a new console and check if everything works !

-Launch the application in a new terminal with "yarn run dev".
+Launch the application with "yarn run dev".
 The frame on the top right corner should be pinkish. :)
 That means that the database is up and running for your application.